seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Replaced equality check with true for second if statement
+<strong>Killed Mutant:</strong> Replaced equality check with true for second if statement

-Analysis: If the equality is replaced with true at all times, where range2 is not null, it would still enter that if statement and return range1, which is not the expected behavior.
+<strong>Analysis:</strong> If the equality is replaced with true at all times, where range2 is not null, it would still enter that if statement and return range1, which is not the expected behavior.
 For example, in the test combineValidTest, two non-null Range objects are passed in, and neither if statement should be entered, however, due to this mutant, the second if statement is entered and range1 is returned, which is caught by the test case, and the mutant is killed.

 8.
 ```